BELLO-ABIBAT/skillharvastLearning/README.md

 -   Azure cloud platform
 -   Online services
 -   Blank Query
 -   other data sources such as Hadoop, exchange or active directory.
+##   POWERBI COMPARISON WITH OTHER BI TOOLS
+There are many business intelligent tools such as tableau, powerBi and SSRS among others but a major competitive value as a result of market evaluation exist between powerBi and tableau and some of the argument are highlighted below.